 Drainage is a very important aspect of owning your home, doing proper maintenance and repairs can save you costly plumbing bills in the future.

-IN HOME DRAIN MAINTENANCE
+IN-HOME DRAIN MAINTENANCE

-An easy, safe and environmentally friendly method of drain maintenance is to mix baking soda and vinegar down every drain in your house (kitchen and bathroom sinks, bathtubs and showers drains, etc.) and follow it 10-15 minutes later with boiling hot kettle water.
+An easy, safe and environmentally friendly method of drain maintenance is to mix baking soda and vinegar down every drain in your house (kitchen and bathroom sinks, bathtubs and shower drains, etc.) and follow it for 10-15 minutes later with boiling hot kettle water.
 Repeat this about once a month to help maintain your drains and prevent drain blockages.
-If a drain does become clogged, do not use drain-o or other chemically corrosive or harmful “drain cleaners.”
+If a drain does become clogged, do not use drain or other chemically corrosive or harmful “drain cleaners.”
 Instead try using a plunger, if the drain is still blocked contact us for further assistance.

 DRAIN TILE MAINTENANCE

 It is important to properly maintain your drain tiles by cleaning them out every 12-18 months, to avoid such problems as blockages from debris, or worse structural damage due to root growth or land settling.
-If you do not properly maintain your drain tile system water from your water table will work its way into your house and begin to flood your basement or crawl space, causing damage to drywall, flooring, furniture, electronics and so on.
+If you do not properly maintain your drain tile system water from your water table will work its way into your house and begin to flood your basement or crawl space, causing damage to drywall, flooring, furniture, electronics, and so on.

 Other Sewer And Drain Cleaning Services